 Non-payment disconnections in winter

 We understand that sometimes it can be hard to pay your bills.
-To help everyone in B.C. stay warm this winter, we’re testing the practice of postponing non-payment disconnections for our residential customers when the weather is coldest.
+To help everyone in B.C. stay warm this winter, we tested the practice of postponing non-payment disconnections for our residential customers when the weather was coldest.
+The test is now over.
+Disconnections for non-payment are no longer delayed.

-Here's how we're handling winter disconnections in different parts of B.C.
+Here's how we handled disconnections this winter in different parts of B.C.

 Lower Mainland & Vancouver Island

-From November 1, 2016 to March 31, 2017, you won’t be disconnected for non-payment if the forecasted daily average temperature for the next 24 hours is below 0 degrees Celsius.
-When it warms up, you’ll be disconnected if you still haven’t paid your bill or made a payment arrangement with us.
+From November 1, 2016 to March 31, 2017, customers weren't disconnected for non-payment if the forecasted daily average temperature for the next 24 hours was below 0 degrees Celsius.
+When it warmed up, customers were disconnected if they still hadn't paid their bill or made a payment arrangement with us.

 Rest of B.C.

-If you live outside the Lower Mainland and Vancouver Island, you won’t be disconnected for non-payment between November 1, 2016 and March 31, 2017.
-If you don’t pay your bill, you’ll still continue to receive payment notices, late payment charges and could be assessed a security deposit.
-Disconnections for non-payment will start again on April 1, 2017.
-If you are disconnected, you’ll have to pay the full outstanding balance to resume your electricity service.
+Customers living outside the Lower Mainland and Vancouver Island weren't disconnected for non-payment between November 1, 2016 and March 31, 2017.
+If their bill wasn't paid, they continued to receive payment notices, late payment charges and could be assessed a security deposit.
+Disconnections for non-payment started again on April 1, 2017 if customers still hadn't paid their bill or made a payment arrangement with us.

 Frequently asked questions